josephchay/linguify/TTS/README.md

-# LinguifySpeech TTS Agent Architecture System
+# Chunk-Aware Streaming Modular (CHASM)-TTS Model Agent Architecture System

-LinguifySpeech is a Text-to-Speech (TTS) system that can convert written text to natural-sounding speech.
+Our proposed novel CHASM-TTS is a system that can convert written text to natural-sounding speech.

-For our agent model assets and config files, refer to [Hugging Face model hub](https://huggingface.co/josephchay/linguifySpeech).
+For our agent model assets and config files, refer to [Hugging Face model hub](https://huggingface.co/josephchay/Linguify).

 ## Package Installation